d-t-o/aws-vsftpd/README.md

 * Select the second stack *dafang-ftp-2*
 * Click on *Delete*, confirm and wait a few seconds.

-The stack should be deleted.
+The stack should be deleted, your FTP server is gone.
 From this moment on, you only pay for the FTP data still in your S3 bucket plus a super low fee for the docker image still being in the ECR.

 If you also want to get rid of that, also delete the first stack *dafang-ftp-1*.
 You will have to delete the docker image from the ECR manually though as aws refuses to delete some resources that still contain user data.
 Also you'll have to manually delete the S3 bucket with the FTP data in it for the same reason.